If you wonder which Medicare Advantage plans cover dental implants, you may want to break down the problem by treatment steps.

 - Medical element mirroring Parts A & B. Getting the health insurance component to cover tooth implants means demonstrating that the procedure is medically necessary: treating a disease, condition, illness, or injury.

 Medicare Advantage plans will sometimes cover diagnostic imaging under the two components (health and dental).
-The prosthodontist uses the pictures to measure the height and width of your jawbone so they can place the appropriately sized tooth implant and avoid nerves and sinuses.
+The prosthodontist uses pictures to measure the height and width of your jawbone so they can place the appropriately sized tooth implant and avoid nerves and sinuses.

 - A medically necessary Panoramic Radiograph or CT scan might rule out oral cancer and help reposition a broken jaw.